-To appeal a Penalty Charge Notice (PCN) or council clamp fee
+To appeal a Penalty Charge Notice (PCN) or council clamp/removal fee

 There are several legal grounds for appealing against a PCN parking ticket, including that the alleged parking contravention did not actually happen, or that when the vehicle was parked it had been taken without your consent.

 A full list of grounds for appeal against parking tickets is available on the Traffic Penalty Tribunal website.

 You may also think you shouldn't have received a parking ticket because of exceptional circumstances (for example, you had stopped your car to help at an accident).

 Parking tickets can be issued by Civil Enforcement Officers or the police

 Start your parking ticket appeal informally by writing to the council explaining in detail why the parking ticket was wrong.
 Include any evidence to support your case, such as receipts, witness statements or photos.

 If you write within 14 days of receiving the notice, the early-payment discount period is usually frozen until you receive a response.

 If you've received a postal PCN parking ticket, start the appeals process with a formal appeal (see below).
 Do not pay the parking ticket at this stage, as once you've paid it is almost impossible to get a refund.

 Appeal the parking ticket/clamp/removal fee formally